aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/text-processing/convert-text/_index.md

 ```

 ### The request parameters of **convertText** API are

+**Prerequisites:**
+- You must have a valid Aspose Cloud account and an active JWT access token.
+- The spreadsheet file should be uploaded to Aspose Cloud storage or provided as multipart/form‑data.
+- Supported file formats include XLSX, XLS, ODS, CSV, and others listed in the API documentation.

 | Parameter Name   | Type   | Path/Query String/HTTPBody | Description                                                                                                                                                           |
 | ---------------- | ------ | -------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------- |